Kalle Järvinen

 Kalle Järvinen (27 March 1903 – 25 August 1941) was a Finnish athlete.
 He competed in the men's shot put at the 1932 Summer Olympics.
-He was killed in action during World War II.
+In 1941, while serving in World War II, Järvinen was shot and killed by a fellow soldier during a fight.
+Both men were drunk at the time.
+The soldier was later court-martialed for killing Järvinen and sentenced to 8 years in prison.